Wineburner/zrak/README.md

 ## zrak
-A C# Razor/MVC project made to practice MVC/Razor.
+A C# Razor/MVC project that includes a blog and Tic-Tac-Toe.

 # How to Run
 Open the command line, move to the zrak repo folder, and type